david-r-king/david-r-king.github.io/projects/homelab.md

 <h3 class="text-center">Home Lab – Security Testing and Network Experimentation</h3>

-I have wanted an isolated home lab for a couple of years, separate from my regular use network.
+I had wanted an isolated home lab for a few years, separate from my regular use network.
 Over summer, I was cleaning out my closet and came across an old Raspberry Pi model 4B from 2021.
 After I powered it up and connected, I was online ordering another 4B as well as the Raspberry Pi 5.
 My goal was fairly simple, create a safe and practical learning environment for **pentesting, network hardening and security best practices**.

 <img src="../img/homelab/HomeLab.jpeg"
      alt="Home Lab Setup"